classytrd-svg/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 # Ex No: 02 - Design & Implementation of Full Custom 2:1 MUX using Cadence EDA Tools
+# Name :- Vignesh E
+# reg no:- 212223060298

 ## Aim

 The aim is to design and simulate a full custom 2:1  multiplexer (MUX) using Cadence EDA tools, ensuring accurate logic operation through waveform analysis and verification.

 ## Tools Required